AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Introduction

 Given these technical shifts and the potential misalignment between how LLMs work and how people expect them to behave, public discourse's agenda-setting~\cite{mccombs1972agenda} function now plays an especial important role, as it ``may not be successful much of the time in telling people what to think, but it is stunningly successful in telling its readers what to think \textit{about}''~\cite{cohen2015press}.
-With the arrival and rapid adoption of LLMs, people's understanding of these tools' capabilities and risks will determine if they can mindfully and meaningfully decide how to engage with them.
-Research has shown that media not only shapes public perceptions of the salience of societal issues~\cite{mccombs1972agenda}, but also influences behaviors and evaluations of emerging technologies and their potential impacts~\cite{das2014effect}.
+With the rapid and wide adoption of LLMs, people's understanding of these tools' capabilities and risks will determine if they can mindfully and meaningfully decide how to engage with them.
+Past work has shown that media not only shape public perceptions of the salience of societal issues~\cite{mccombs1972agenda}, but also influence behaviors and evaluations of emerging technologies and their potential impacts~\cite{das2014effect}.

 In other words, the way we introduce LLMs as an emerging technology will influence public perception and set expectations.
-Thus, public discussions serve as both a proxy for public attitudes and interests in LLMs and as a force guiding future perceptions.
+Therefore, public discussions serve as both a proxy for public attitudes and interests in LLMs and as a force guiding future perceptions.
 However, less explored is whether current narratives offer a balanced view of both the potential and the limitations of LLMs.